murtoM/lopokulu-react/README.md

 ## License

+lopokulu-react is free and open source software.
 The programming code is licensed under the MIT license.
 The up-to-date licensing and copyright information can be found on each file's header or in a separate .license file.